lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Effectively using EDHOC over the Constrained Application Protocol (CoAP) {{RFC7252}} in combination with Block-wise transfers for CoAP {{RFC7959}}, possibly together with the optimized EDHOC execution workflow defined in {{RFC9668}}.
 This topic is discussed in {{sec-block-wise}}.

 The scope of the present implementation considerations only includes the use of EDHOC with the authentication methods specified in {{Section 3.2 of RFC9528}} and based on public key authentication.
-A future revision of this document can include implementation considerations that consider the use of EDHOC with other authentication methods, such as the one defined in {{I-D.ietf-lake-edhoc-psk}} and based on symmetric pre-shared keys.
+A future document can extend the present document and include implementation considerations that consider the use of EDHOC with other authentication methods, such as the one defined in {{I-D.ietf-lake-edhoc-psk}} and based on symmetric pre-shared keys.

 ## Terminology ## {#terminology}